Cervical Traction Devices

 -

-The following interventions are considered experimental and investigational because the effectiveness of these approaches has not been established:
+The following interventions are considered experimental, investigational, or unproven because the effectiveness of these approaches has not been established:

 - Cervical traction applied via attachment to a headboard or non-pneumatic cervical traction applied via attachment to a free-standing frame or stand because it has no proven clinical advantage compared to cervical traction applied via an over-the-door mechanism;

-- Cervical traction devices for atlanto-occipital dislocation injuries.
+- Cervical traction devices for atlanto-occipital dislocation injuries;

 Code | Code Description |